frslabs/docus-android/README.md

 ![version](https://img.shields.io/badge/version-v1.1.0-blue)

-The Docus SDK is a scanner to scan any documents.
+The Docus SDK is a scanner to scan any document.
 The scanner detects for edges and provides options to crop and rotate images before saving.
-The scanner allows for single or multiple page scanning and collates them as a single file.
+The scanner allows for single or multiple page scanning and collects them as a single file.

 # Table Of Content